 By default, the

-name column will display the product name followed by a hyphen and a list of the attributes used for each variation (e.g. "Ninja Hoodie - White, Large"), as in the below screenshot:
+name column will display the product name followed by a hyphen and a list of the attributes used for each variation (e.g. "Ninja Hoodie - White, Large"), as in the above screenshot.

-If you prefer, then you can change this using the Variation Name Format option on the plugin settings page.
+You can change this using the Variation name format option on the plugin settings page.
+The options are:

-- Separate variations is not compatible with the lazy load option.
+- One variation per row is not compatible with the lazy load option.
 If you are using lazy load then the variations will appear as dropdown lists (see option 1).
 For more information, please see our article on limitations of lazy load.

 Option 3 - Select variations on the single product page